Isarring: Route

 The Isarring joins at the Ungererstraße exit onto Schenkendorfstraße.
 From this intersection-free junction, the Ungererstraße turns into the Bundesstraße 11 as it leaves the city.
 On the side leaving the city is now, the Nordfriedhof; the ring is lowered at this point.
 After a right turn, the road leads into the Biederstein Tunnel, whose name derives from the Schlösschen Biederstein (Castle Biederstein), but which was demolished decades ago.
 In its place are a dormitory and a retirement home.

 After the tunnel and a left turn, the ring leads through the Englischer Garten (English Garden).
 On the right is the Kleinhesseloher See (lake) with the restaurant Seehaus.
 It then follows the Tucherpark exit, where the road crosses the Isar on the John F. Kennedy bridge - hence the name Isarring - and runs to the Effnerplatz.

 Public transport

 Immediately at the junction Ungererstraße is the U6 subway line station Nordfriedhof.
-Since the Schenkendorfstraße ends there, the station was originally supposed to been called Schenkendorfstraße.
+Since the Schenkendorfstraße ends there, the station was originally supposed to be called Schenkendorfstraße.
 At the Nordfriedhof, there is a direct connection to the Munich Airport, with the airport bus.